BlaineDev/431-2020/projects/projectB/study2-dataplan-status.md

 To submit your Study 2 Data Plan, visit http://bit.ly/431-projectB-data-plan.
 All plans are due Thursday 2020-11-19 at Noon.

-As of 11:20 AM, I was up to date, and 46 of 70 students had an approved project.
+As of 12:10 PM, I was up to date, and 55 of 70 students had an approved project.

 ## People Without an Approved Plan